13 questions at study start

 1. How do you get off to a good start with your studies?

-Life as a university student is different than going to high school.
+Are you new to university life or has it been a long time since you went to university last time?
+Life as a university student is different than studying a professional bachelor's degree or having a job.
 Therefore it's important to make an effort to establish good study habits.
 It may be e.g. training your reading technique, notetaking, training your academic writing skills or working on structuring your everyday study habits.

 Events that help you get started

-The different counseling units as well as the library at SDU holds workshops throughout the year in academic writing, good study habit, choices during your programmme etc. See the events at SDU.
+The different counseling units as well as the library at SDU holds workshops throughout the year in academic writing, good study habit, choices during your programme etc. See the events at SDU.

 2. Which books do you need to buy?